 Data for this publication are contributed by numerous applied research associations, Prairie Grain Development Committee and AAF.

-- A narrow row dry bean trial in Lethbridge; and
+- A narrow row dry bean in Lethbridge, and;

 For additional information, including varieties not listed in this factsheet, please call Alberta Ag-Info Centre toll-free at 310-FARM (3276) or check the Alberta Agriculture and Rural Development website, Ropin’ the Web at www.agriculture.alberta.ca/rvt.